UBCO psychology professor placed under supervision with focus on “boundary issues” - Vernon Morning Star

 The details of the incident or incidents have not been released.

-On UBCO’s website, Porter’s list of teaching includes forensic psychology, psychopathy, violence, personality theory.
+On UBCO’s website, Porter’s list of teaching includes forensic psychology, psychopathy, violence and personality theory.

 Porter could not be reached for comment by the time of publication.